Wake County family will 'Egg your Yard' for a good cause

 Tara Holtz and her family started "Egg my Yard" as a fundraising project to help raise money for brain cancer research at Duke Hospital through the Angels Among Us walk.

-This project is close to the Holtz family, as Tara's daughter Adelynn was diagnosed with brain cancer over two years ago.
+This project is close to the Holtz family, as Tara's daughter Adelynn was diagnosed with a brain tumor over two years ago.

 "We are really looking for the research to one day potentially help save our daughter's life," said Tara Holtz.